numbats/af/week9/activities.md

-For the Australian tourism data (from `tourism`):
+For the Australian accommodation data (`aus_accommodation`)

- * Fit a suitable ARIMA model for all data.
+ * Fit a suitable ARIMA model to Occupancy for each states, using data from 2010.
- * Produce forecasts of your fitted models.
+ * Produce 4-year forecasts of your fitted models.
- * Check the forecasts for the "Snowy Mountains" and "Melbourne" regions.
+ * Check the forecasts for Victoria.
 Do they look reasonable?